It's a Wonderful Life

 Parents Need to Know

-Parents need to know that Frank Capra's bittersweet, heartwarming movie is a Christmas classic.
+Parents need to know that Frank Capra's bittersweet, heartwarming movie It's a Wonderful Life is a Christmas classic.
 Tweens and teens will love it as an engaging story that takes on the human condition in all its complexity.
 While there's some dated behavior -- particularly in the way an African-American maid is treated -- there's also a beautiful message about how much each person means to the world.
 Expect some gunshots, a short fist-fight, and other scenes involving temper issues -- as well as the despair that drives George to consider ending his own life -- but overall this is a family-friendly pick for the holidays (or anytime!).

 What's the story?

 Frank Capra's bittersweet, heartwarming movie IT'S A WONDERFUL LIFE is about a man who comes to realize the value of his own life has been a Christmas favorite for years.
 At the story's center is George Bailey (Jimmy Stewart), a man with big plans whose even bigger heart keeps him from leaving his hometown.
 When George wishes he were never born, an angel shows him the tremendous impact he has had on his community.

 Is it any good?